How long does it take for CBD oil to work?

 Which is the fastest method of getting CBD into your system?

 CBD products come in a variety of forms.
 Bottled oils contain a CBD solution, usually in a carrier oil such as hemp, olive or coconut, and tend to come with a dropper so you can take measured doses orally or add them to food and drink.
 There are also e-liquids for vaping, CBD capsules, lozenges and chewable gummy sweets, as well as topical creams that can be applied directly to specific areas of the body.

-The speed with which some of these products deliver CBD into your system depends on a range of factors but we can say with some certainty that inhalation via vaping is on average the fastest method.
+The speed with which each of these products delivers CBD into your system depends on a range of factors but inhalation via vaping is on average the fastest method.
 Given the current health concerns around vaping, however, it may not be the safest.

-On that basis, CBD oil taken under the tongue – sublingually – is likely your best option, usually reaching the bloodstream within 15 to 30 minutes via the capillary-rich mucous membrane which allows the CBD to bypass the liver and digestive system.
+On that basis, CBD oil taken under the tongue – sublingually – is probably the best option, usually reaching the bloodstream within 15 to 30 minutes via the capillary-rich mucous membrane which allows the CBD to bypass the liver and digestive system.
 Just place the desired amount under your tongue using the dropper, hold it there for a minute or two, then swallow.

 You can also choose to swallow CBD oil directly or add it to food and drink.
 However, the CBD will take longer to be absorbed – generally measured in hours rather than minutes – depending on what you’ve eaten and how long ago.

 It’s also worth being aware that when you ingest CBD less of it will eventually reach your bloodstream, as some will be destroyed during digestion.
 Research suggests that CBD is better absorbed when taken with high-fat foods.
 There is also some evidence that it can begin to degrade in liquids above 71°F, meaning you may not get as much as you expect from your daily CBD coffee.

 How long CBD takes to enter the bloodstream via each method